nortz8/Getting-and-Cleaning-Data-Course-Project/README.md

 README.md - short description of the project and file list TidyData.txt - the cleaned data set
-CodeBook.md - the code book that summarizes the data used in the script. run_analysis.R - the R script used to create the tidy data set
+CodeBook.md - the code book that summarizes the data used in the script run_analysis.R - the R script used to create the tidy data set